GigaZerstoerer64/download_stats/README.md

 ```
 python3 github_stats.py
 ```
-This program allows you to see detailed statist"cs about repositories.
+This program allows you to see detailed statistics about repositories.
 To add new repositories, add them to "repos_config" in a new line like this: "Repository Author/Repository Name"